The c-projective symmetry algebras of K\"ahler surfaces: Introduction

 The c-projective algebra of~\eqref{eqn:Fubini.metric.local} is isomorphic to~$\mathfrak{sl}(3,\CC)$ \cite{MS1983,FKMR2010}.
 An explicit realisation of this algebra in terms of 16 generating vector fields can be found in Appendix~\ref{app:fubini-study}. \end{example}

-With this example in mind, the purpose of the present paper has to be twofold: We first identify the metrics in Fact~\ref{fct:metrics} that have constant holomorphic sectional curvature, and then we determine the full c-projective algebras of those metrics in Fact~\ref{fct:metrics} that have non-constant holomorphic sectional curvature.
-In particular, we obtain the following four main theorems. \begin{theorem} Among the metrics in Fact~\ref{fct:metrics} the following have constant HSC: \begin{enumerate} \item[(L1)] Metrics of L1 type have constant HSC if $\varepsilon=-1$ and $c_1=\pm c_0$. \item[(L2)] Metrics of L2 type have constant HSC if $\beta=-\tfrac12$ and $c_1=\varepsilon c_0\frac{d_1^2}{d_0^2}$, or if $\beta=-2$, $\varepsilon=-1$ and $d_1=\pm d_0$. \item[(C1)] Metrics of C1 type have constant HSC if either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$. \item[(C2)] Metrics of C2 type have constant HSC if $\beta=-\tfrac12$ and either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$, or if $\beta=-2$ and either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$. \item[(D1)] Metrics of D1 type have constant HSC if the metric $h$ has vanishing Gau{\ss} curvature. \item[(D2a)] Metrics of D2a type have constant HSC if the metric $h$ has Gau{\ss} curvature exactly $\frac{9}{d_0^2}$. \end{enumerate} All other metrics in Fact~\ref{fct:metrics} are of non-constant HSC. \end{theorem}
+With this example in mind, the purpose of the present paper is twofold: We first identify the metrics in Fact~\ref{fct:metrics} that have constant HSC, and then we determine the full c-projective algebras of those metrics in Fact~\ref{fct:metrics} that have non-constant HSC.
+In particular, we obtain the following four main theorems. \begin{theorem} Among the metrics in Fact~\ref{fct:metrics} the following have constant HSC: \begin{enumerate} \item[(L1)] Metrics of L1 type have constant HSC if $\varepsilon=-1$ and $c_1=\pm c_0$. \item[(L2)] Metrics of L2 type have constant HSC if \begin{itemize} \item[(i)] $\beta=-\tfrac12$ and $c_1=\varepsilon c_0\frac{d_1^2}{d_0^2}$, \item[(ii)] $\beta=-2$, $\varepsilon=-1$ and $d_1=\pm d_0$. \end{itemize} \item[(C1)] Metrics of C1 type have constant HSC if either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$. \item[(C2)] Metrics of C2 type have constant HSC if \begin{itemize} \item[(i)] $\beta=-\tfrac12$ and either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$, \item[(ii)] $\beta=-2$ and either $\Re(\varsigma)=0$ or $\Im(\varsigma)=0$. \end{itemize} \item[(D1)] Metrics of D1 type have constant HSC if the metric $h$ has vanishing Gau{\ss} curvature. \item[(D2a)] Metrics of D2a type have constant HSC if the metric $h$ has Gau{\ss} curvature exactly $-\frac{9}{d_1^2}$. \end{enumerate} All other metrics in Fact~\ref{fct:metrics} are of non-constant HSC. \end{theorem}

 Having answered the question which metrics of Fact~\ref{fct:metrics} have constant HSC, we now turn to determining the c-projective vector fields of those metrics with non-constant HSC.
 We begin with Liouville type metrics. \begin{theorem} Let $g$ be a K\"ahler surface covered by Fact~\ref{fct:metrics}.
 Assume it is of non-constant HSC and that it is of Liouville type.
 Then its c-projective algebra is isomorphic to one of the following. \begin{enumerate}[label=(L\arabic*)] \item The c-projective algebra is 4-dimensional,